-We need to design $l$ channels to get $l$ neurons at $(n+1)$-th layer.
+We need to design $l$ channels to get $l$ neurons at the $(n+1)$-th layer.

-As discussed in ref. \cite{Guo2020archEvolve}, random vector functional link network (RVFL) can evolve to ResNet-like MLP with our design.
-The ResNet-like MLP's layers $ L_{l+1} $ output is\footnote{The symbol $\mathbf {x}$ in Eqs. (\ref{resnet2mlp0}) and (\ref{resnet2mlp}) has the same meaning with $u$ in this paper.}
+As discussed in~\cite{Guo2020archEvolve}, random vector functional link network (RVFL) can evolve to a ResNet-like MLP with our design.
+The output of the ResNet-like MLP's layer $ L_{l+1} $ is\footnote{The symbol $\mathbf {x}$ in Eqs.~(\ref{resnet2mlp0}) and (\ref{resnet2mlp}) has the same meaning as $u$ in this chapter.}